poxuan/mvcs/README_EN.md

 # Introduction

-> a project to simple create file from stubs relay on laravel;
+> a project to simple create file from stubs on laravel;

 ## Using Steps